metetunca/SampleBugProject/docs/decisions/0001-use-azure-table-storage-to-store-column-data.md

 ## Decision Outcome

-Chosen option: "Azure table storage", because Tt supports larger file/json size to save per section.
+Chosen option: "Azure table storage", because It supports larger file/json size to save per section.
 If you want to store flexible datasets like user data for web applications, Microsoft reccommends to use it. https://learn.microsoft.com/en-us/azure/storage/common/storage-introduction